iancoleman/bip39/readme.md

 import private keys into a wallet or supply someone with a list of addresses.

 The BIP32 keys can be used at [bip32.org](https://bip32.org) if desired.

+## Making changes

+Please do not make modifications to `bip39-standalone.html`, since they will be overwritten by `compile.py`.

+Make changes in `src/*` and apply them using the command `python compile.py`